Skip navigation links

 0.0 2.6000E+03 2.00E+13

 This option is only for global 1- or 2-reaction chemistry, and only for forward reactions.
 It is a quick method for simulating detonation problems, for example, in which reactions proceed only forward to completion.
-The forward reaction rates are computed using the equation
+It allows dissociation and exchange reactions of the form

 k = CTS eD / (KBT)